bjornthv/Patches/README.md

 None of these patches have been bought or aquired.

 I do not need recognition when you publish your music, however a "thanks" is always appreciated!

+This repository functions both as a sharing platform as well as a personal backup of these Patches.